-As data controllers, GPs have fair processing responsibilities under the Data Protection Act and GDPR law 2018.
+The Data Protection Act (DPA18) will ensure continuity by putting in place the same data protection regime in UK law pre, and post, Brexit.
 This means ensuring that your personal confidential data (PCD) is handled in ways that are safe, transparent and what you would reasonably expect.
-Please find documents and links below.
+Please find documents and links below:

 A cookie is a small file, typically of letters and numbers, downloaded on to a device (like your computer or smart phone) when you access certain websites.